choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-07-mattress/index.md

 ### The Conclusion

-I was hell-bent on getting a Talalay mattress, if only just to compare it to Dunlop and see what the fuss is about.
+I was hell-bent on getting a Talalay mattress, if only just to see what the fuss is about.
 In the name of science!

 In the end, I looked to Taobao, which is probably the best place to look.
 I didn't want to concede just yet, and thought maybe I could